codahale/veil-go/README.md

 ### Passphrase-Based Encryption

-To safely store secret keys, Argon2id is used with a 16-byte random salt to derive a key.
+To safely store secret keys, a STROBE-based implementation of balloon hashing is used with a 32-byte random salt to derive a key.
 The secret key is encrypted with STROBE.

 ## What's the point